menu

 Demographics

-The citizens of Blue Creek are slightly less educated than the national average of 21.84% for the average city or town: 16.09% of adults in Blue Creek have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Blue Creek rank slightly lower than the national average.
+16.09% of adults 25 and older in Blue Creek have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The people who call Blue Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blue Creek residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Blue Creek include German, Irish, English, Italian, and Swedish.